Advertisement

 Spirit Reaches New Heights on Mars

-By Thomas H. Maugh Ii, Times Staff Writer
+Thomas H. Maugh II, Times Staff Writer

 From Associated Press

-By Mike Digiovanna, Times Staff Writer
+Laura King, Times Staff Writer

 From Associated Press